 TGbi Editor: Instruction: Modify the 9.6.42.9 as shown below

-AID Assignment frame format
+AID Assignment request frame format(#860)

-The AID Assignment frame is transmitted as a protected management frame by a CPE AP.
+The AID Assignment frame is transmitted(#507) by a non-AP MLD as part of setting up frame anonymization (#1022).
 The frame assigns AID values to the receiving CPE STA for the coming epochs.